Free SEN teaching resources

 1) Don’t force unusual & intense social interactions.

 The best thing about Christmas is the chance to spend time with family, especially those who you don’t get a chance to see often.
-This can lead to very intense greetings, much busier and louder rooms and we all fell that pressure to make the most of the time together.
+This can lead to very intense greetings, much busier and louder rooms and we all feel that pressure to make the most of the time together.
 Do not force this on everyone allow break out time in a calm room or bedroom.

 200.gif

-Christmas Sensory Autism.jpg
+Christmas Sensory overload Autism friendly.jpg

 4) Make a grab bag to survive the Christmas shop.